ElijahRW/CS_410_RUST_Final/README.md

 # CS 410 RUST Final
-An XML parser to generate a game GUI:
+An XML parser to generate a game GUI

-##To view functionality
-By default, by running `cargo load` this project will load the beginnings of a simple pong game.
-Custom defined UI buttons will appear on the screen.

-*With the program running, by pressing the `'r'` key the program will trigger a reload. prompting the program to reparse the nested xml files to redraw the UI.
-Therefore, without recompiling the code, custom buttons may be adjusted and reloaded back into the window.

 ## Overview: _Design Stage_